TJ Perenara: Early life and family

 Perenara was born in Porirua, New Zealand, and grew up in the suburb of Titahi Bay.

-His father Thomas (whose father hails from Matatā) played for the Junior Kiwis in 1987 and in the New Zealand Softball Team (Black Sox) from 1987 to 1996.
+He has two older sisters, Jessica Paul (eldest), and Eden Perenara.
+His father, Thomas (whose father hails from Matatā), played for the Junior Kiwis in 1987 and in the New Zealand Softball Team (Black Sox) from 1987 to 1996.
 His mother Fiona (Farrow) played softball for New Zealand as did his grandmother Patricia Farrow and his uncle Jason Farrow.
 Perenara's paternal grandmother was born in Broken Hill, Australia.
 Two of his cousins, Henry and Marcus, played in the National Rugby League competition.
 He is also distantly related to All Black teammate, Sonny Bill Williams, as well as Samoan international rugby player, Tim Nanai-Williams.
 He is of Te Arawa and Ngāti Rangitihi descent.

 Career

 Early career

 Perenara scored a hat trick of tries on his Super Rugby debut in a 46–19 victory against the Western Force in Perth on 10 March 2012.
 Perenara quickly became a regular starter for the team.

 He was selected for the All Blacks squad for the 2013 Rugby Championship but was not capped that year.

 After finishing the 2014 Super Rugby season with five tries, he made his All Blacks debut in the first test against England in 2014, along with centre Malakai Fekitoa.
-Perenara scored his first test try for the All Blacks in a 34-13 win against Argentina that year after replacing Aaron Smith off the bench.
+Perenara scored his first test try for the All Blacks in a 34–13 win against Argentina that year after replacing Aaron Smith off the bench.
 Perenara then went on to start for the first time in his international career against the United States, only being replaced with nine minutes to go.
 Perenara played in all three remaining tests on the end of year tour, including a start against Scotland.